bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic  HTML refers to elements with meaning,
+Like <nav> or <form> nonSemantic elements are tags Like
+<div> or <span>

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display: Block; forces elements to start on a new line. a block will take up as much horizontal space as possible.

+Display: inline; will NOT!! accept width & height.
+Display:Block will allow width & height.

 3. What are the 4 areas of the box model?

+Content, Margin, Padding, Border

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross Axis

 5. Explain why git is valuable to a team of developers.

+Git allows a developer to make changes, extract, create etc Project files and more while consistently pushing updated files back into a repository on github.
+Git is also great for Version Tracking....

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.